MBTIMover

 Keirsey (1998) classifies the ISTP within the Artisan temperament as the Crafter, a designation that captures the type's reported affinity for tools, instruments, and equipment of all kinds.
 In Keirsey's framework, the Crafter is the master tactician who works with quiet efficiency, preferring to let results speak rather than explain methods.
 This aligns with Jung's (1921/1971) original description of the introverted thinking type, who develops a rich internal framework of principles but may find it unnecessary or even burdensome to articulate that framework for others.

-Research by Nardi (2011) on the neuroscience of personality suggests that individuals who prefer ISTP patterns tend to show brain activity consistent with a "ready state" of calm alertness, engaging in focused, efficient processing when a hands-on challenge presents itself.
-This neurological pattern corresponds to the clinical observation that ISTPs tend to remain remarkably composed under pressure, a quality that practitioners and researchers have consistently noted across decades of type literature (Myers et al., 2003).
+Research by Nardi (2011) on the neuroscience of personality suggests that individuals who prefer ISTP patterns show brain activity consistent with a "ready state" of calm alertness, engaging in focused, efficient processing when a hands-on challenge presents itself.
+This neurological pattern corresponds to the clinical observation that ISTPs remain remarkably composed under pressure, a quality that practitioners and researchers have consistently noted across decades of type literature (Myers et al., 2003).

 Common Traits